coderitter/remote-method-call/README.md

 The RMC implementation of this package can be used with any protocol like HTTP, WebSockets, Kafka, MQTT and so on, without the need to adjust the data format.
 Or the processing of the remote method call in the application.
 The kind of transport does not matter.
 Thus it yields a higher compatibility like for example a REST implementations which cannot be easily adopted to other protocols.

-This package does not define any result data formats since they can be very different and need to be adjusted to the application at hand.

 ## Related packages

 On the server side you can use [remote-method-api](https://github.com/c0deritter/remote-method-api) which offers a simple mapping from a received remote method call to a function which receives the parameters of that remote method call for further processing.
 You can use the package [postonly-request](https://github.com/c0deritter/postonly-request) to send POSTonly styled remote method call API requests from a browser application to a server.